Nicolaserd/Nicolaserd/README.md

 Hey everyone!
 As a programmer, being adaptable and self-managing is crucial to me.
 I tackle every challenge with energy and determination, seeing them as opportunities to innovate and grow.
 My ability to adjust to changes and stay focused allows me to build solid, user-friendly solutions, driving technological advancement forward.

 ## I’m currently working on
--  I’m currently working on an application to connect companies with coworkings (from the backend)
+-  I’m currently working on an application to connect companies with coworkings (backend)

 ## Recent projects.
 - Registration for Jcofaith: <a href="https://clases-front-jcofaith.vercel.app/" target="_blank">https://clases-front-jcofaith.vercel.app/ </a>